kr55/azure-elastic-jobs-manager-docs/docs/features/manage-job.md

    - On the left panel of the landing screen, right-click on the job under 'Jobs' tree view.
    - Click the 'Enable'/'Disable' button from the menu items.

+{: .note }
-Note: Enable or Disable button in the menu list will appear depending on the current activation status of the job.
+Enable or Disable button in the menu list will appear depending on the current activation status of the job.

 ## View history
 The **Job History Viewer** screen provides detailed information about the execution history of specific jobs.
 Users can access this screen by clicking on a job's "View History" menu item.